rs-station/careless/examples/PYPTRX.md

  - pyp_half2_0.mtz - merged data from the first mtz and second half data set
  - pyp_half2_1.mtz - merged data from the second mtz and second half data set
  - pyp_losses.npy  - loss function values for the full data set
- - pyp_half1_losses.mtz - loss function balues for the first half data set
+ - pyp_half1_losses.mtz - loss function values for the first half data set
- - pyp_half2_losses.mtz - loss function balues for the second half data set
+ - pyp_half2_losses.mtz - loss function values for the second half data set

 To make a difference map from these data, we first need to refine the dark data.